NFT trends: Poetry’s resurgence through NFTs

 Much later, in 2015, Aaron Stern and Jordan Sullivan, both photographers, included words and pictures in their book, Dialogues: 36 Photographs & 20 Poems, pairing work by prominent photographers and poets—in conversation.

 While these projects pre-date the rise of NFTs, they do provide a larger historical context for how visual artists and poets can work together to create something new.
-The sale of digital artworks, made possible by the blockchain, could mean we moving images, audio recordings, and other uniquely digital elements combined in increasingly inventive ways.
+The sale of digital artworks, made possible by the blockchain, could mean we see moving images, audio recordings, and other uniquely digital elements combined in increasingly inventive ways.

 Writing on the blockchain has a relatively brief but intriguing history.
 In February of 2021, just as NFTs were about to explode into public consciousness, the author Blake Butler released a gif of his novel, DECADE, as an NFT.
 The collector of the gif, which scrolled through the book itself at lightning speed, would also receive a PDF.
 Butler added a stipulation: the novel would never appear in print.
 It sold for its list price (5 ETH) in less than a day.